 2. Figure out what things cost.
 See my post How to Travel Like a Spoiled American. and make a budget.
 Tip #1 If you have a large sum of money coming, say from a bonus or tax refund, use that for your flights or just add the lump sum to your Ireland fund.

 4. Quit Smoking.
 You hear me right!
 Quit smoking.
 Not only does it make sense but the money you spent on cigarettes last year could have paid for two plane tickets!!
+No kidding.

 5. Watch movies set in Ireland and visualize yourself there.
 Do the same when you get back and you’ll be going for a second trip if you like.

 6. Stop eating out at work.
 Figure out how much money you spend a month, a year, for all those lunches you eat out at work and pop that into your Ireland fund.

 7. Share this post and get a friend on board who would like to join you on your trip.

 9. Read Irish history and or subscribe to this blog.